lunanerdderg/Reefbackend/README.md

 * Add ability to update mods
 * Automatically install mod dependencies with mods
+* Return only specific settings to default, not all simultaneously
+* Allow mods to be added directly to Profiles without requiring manual installation to Library first (automatic instead)
 * Implement unzip library
 * Implement unrar library
 * Implement 7zip library